tholonia/iching_cli/book/v2/markdown/hexagram_38.md

 The tale of Zephyr was woven into the whispers of the forest; its presence heralded the coming storms.
 Yet among the chaos, a young girl named Maeve lived, her spirit as wild and unyielding as the land itself.
 Maeve had been born in the eye of the storm, and it was said that she held the power to dance with the winds.

 On the eve of the great storm, the skies grew dark, and the winds bellowed with a fury unmatched.
 Seeking harmony amidst the chaos, Maeve climbed to the tallest cliff, her heart a drumbeat of courage.
-As Zephyr howled through the trees, she began to dance—footsteps tracing the path of the tempest.
+As Zephyr howled through the trees, she began to dance, footsteps tracing the path of the tempest.

 Her dance was a symphony of motion, each step a conversation with the storm.
 The winds surged and pulled, a dynamic interplay of resistance and grace.
 Maeve became one with the wild force, her movements taming its fury into an awe-inspiring waltz.